yunusemrehalil/securai/README.md

 ## License

-The project's license information can be found in the [LICENSE.md](./LICENSE.md) file.
+The project's license information will be available soon in the [LICENSE.md](./LICENSE.md) file.

-## Contact
+## Get in Touch

-For issues or inquiries, open an issue on GitHub or contact me at mtmyunusemrehalil@gmail.com
+Have questions or feedback?
+Open an issue on GitHub or contact me at mtmyunusemrehalil@gmail.com.

----